Diaoul/subliminal/docs/user/usage.rst

 .. warning::

-    Choose a cache that fits your application and prefer persistant over volatile backends.
+    Choose a cache that fits your application and prefer persistent over volatile backends.
 The ``file`` backend is usually a good choice.
     See `dogpile.cache's documentation <http://dogpilecache.readthedocs.org>`_ for more details on backends.